CRGC researchers are engaged in a variety of surveillance and other research activities utilizing cancer registry data.

 Validation of Patient Reported Outcomes Measurement Information System (PROMIS) in Diverse Cancer Populations

-CRGC researchers, in collaboration with Georgetown University and three other Surveillance Epidemiology and End Results (SEER) regions, are using cancer registry data to evaluate the usefulness of PROs (patient reported outcomes) among diverse cancer patient populations.
-Surveys of approximately 4,000 cancer patients in the Greater California regions have been conducted for this study and treatment information will be abstracted from a sample of their medical records.
+CRGC researchers, in collaboration with Georgetown University and three other Surveillance Epidemiology and End Results (SEER) regions, used cancer registry data to evaluate the usefulness of PROs (patient reported outcomes) among diverse cancer patient populations.
+Surveys of approximately 4,000 cancer patients in the Greater California regions were conducted for this study and treatment information has been abstracted from a sample of their medical records.
+For findings from this study, see https://doi.org/10.1200/JCO.2016.71.4410

 Adolescent and Young Adult Experience of Care